 "... he [Jesus] became the source of eternal salvation for all who obey him."Likewise, the Apostle John described a Christian with the following:

 "We know that we have come to know him if we obey his commands.
 The man who says, 'I know him,' but does not do what he commands is a liar, and the truth is not in him" (1 Jn.
-2:3, 4).These descriptions of true Christians given by the Lord and His Apostles are mutually exclusive to Charles Stanley's!
+2:3, 4).These descriptions of true Christians given by the Lord and His Apostles are mutually exclusive to Charles Stanley's sermons today and the rest of his teachings!
 Without a doubt salvation is a gift which comes at the point of a trusting-submitting faith in Christ.
 Furthermore, the recipient has spiritual life now.
 But this does not assume such can afterwards stop believing on Christ and turn to a life that behaviorally is no different than the Christ rejecters, yet still remain a Christian.

 The following passages will help us understand the real Christian even better for they refer to those who will actually enter the kingdom of God: